Geriatric Psychiatry Services

 University Hospitals offers both inpatient and outpatient psychiatry services for elderly individuals with mental disorders.
 These conditions, including dementia, depression and anxiety, may occur for the first time later in life or may be a continuation of a lifelong condition.

-Outpatient Services for Senior Patients
+Outpatient Psychiatric Services for Seniors

-Available services include diagnostic assessment, psycho-pharmacologic management and psycho-therapeutic interventions with respect to later-life developmental processes.
 Our clinicians emphasize care that is coordinated with primary and specialty care medical providers in conjunction with families and available support services.

 Inpatient Psychiatric Care with a Team Approach